tkoz0/flame-fractal-renderer/README.md

 ## why another renderer when others exist?

-I initially created this because I wanted to create the probability distribution buffer and then render images based on that (since the probability distribution buffer is the most computationally expensive part to generate, it makes sense to save it and then do the image conversion/filtering later).
+I initially created this because I wanted to create the probability distribution buffer and then render images based on that with various post-processing and filtering algorithms.
+Since the probability distribution buffer is the most computationally expensive part to generate, it makes sense to save its results and spend more effort optimizing its computation.

 It expanded a bit when I decided to write a whole renderer that I would try to optimize decently, although that is difficult to do when trying to support arbitrary functions to be specified in JSON files.
-I ended up switching from C to C++ and making the whole thing templated to be able to support different compile time parameters while maintaining better performance.
+I ended up switching from C to C++ and making the whole thing templated to be able to support different compile time parameters while maintaining good performance.

 Another reason was interest in exploring 3D flame fractals.
 Higher dimensions are supported, but no tools have been created for displaying the results in a